The Record

 - The letter itself.
 Never saved on our servers.
 Held in your browser tab only — closing the tab erases it.

 - Any behavioural analytics on the assessment or letter content.
-No pixels, no heatmaps, no session replays.
+No heatmaps, no session replays, no scripts recording what you do.

 - No third-party scripts load on assessment, customisation, or generation pages.